Skip to main content

 Image of the demonstration file system user interface

-Once your AWS VPC is configured and FSx for ONTAP is provisioned based on your performance requirements, log in to cloud.cirrusdata.com and create a new project or access an existing project.
+Once your AWS VPC is configured and FSx ONTAP is provisioned based on your performance requirements, log in to cloud.cirrusdata.com and create a new project or access an existing project.

 Image of the Cirrus Data projects user interface

 Before creating the recipe for MigrationOps, AWS Cloud should be added as an integration.
-CMC provides built-in integration with FSx for ONTAP and AWS.
-The integration for FSx for ONTAP provides the following automated functionalities:
+CMC provides built-in integration with FSx ONTAP and AWS.
+The integration for FSx ONTAP provides the following automated functionalities:

-Prepare your FSx for ONTAP file system:
+Prepare your FSx ONTAP file system:

 • Create new volumes and LUNs that match the source volumes

-Note: A destination disk in the FSx for ONTAP FS model is a “LUN” that is created on a “Volume” that has enough capacity to contain the LUN plus a reasonable amount of overhead for facilitating snapshots and meta-data.
+Note: A destination disk in the FSx ONTAP FS model is a “LUN” that is created on a “Volume” that has enough capacity to contain the LUN plus a reasonable amount of overhead for facilitating snapshots and meta-data.
 The CMC automation takes care of all these details to create the appropriate Volume and the LUN with optional user-defined parameters.

 • Create Host entity (called iGroups in FSx) with the Host Initiator IQN